SushanShakya/dart_exercise/homeworks/class_2_hw.md

 > A Player can proceed to the next level if he has a score greather than 800.
 > Write a program to check if a player can proceed to the next level.

+> Let's say you're programming a small part of Mobile Legends.
+> Your game divides a player as: "Warrior", "Elite", "Grandmaster", "Epic", "Legend", "Mythic"
+> based on number of stars you've obtained.
+> Write logic given number of stars to check which group the player belongs to.
+> Warrior : At least 10 stars
+> Elite : At least 20 stars
+> Grandmaster : At least 30 stars
+> Epic : At least 40 stars
+> Legend : At least 50 stars
+> Mythic : More than 60 stars

+> Assume that you're writing code for self driving train.
+> Your task is to write a small logic for when the train comes across a 2 way track.
+> Your train is supposed to reach Guwahati.
+> Left track takes you to Amritsar.
+> Right track takes you to Guwahati.
+> Create the variables and check which track you should go to.

 > Program to print "Fizz" if a number is divisible by 3,
 > print "Buzz" if a number is divisible by 5